doombubbles/card-monkey/LATEST.md

-- Fixed for BTD6 v51
+- Fixed visuals for BTD6 v52